thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 # Replace Subclasses with Strategies

 Subclasses are a common method of achieving reuse and polymorphism, but inheritance has its drawbacks.
-See [Composition Over Inheritance](#composition-over-inheritance) for reasons why you might decide to avoid an inheritance-based model.
+See [composition over inheritance](#composition-over-inheritance) for reasons why you might decide to avoid an inheritance-based model.

 During this refactoring, we will replace the subclasses with individual strategy